 - Determine the right prep work for participants to be fully prepared.
 Based on the agenda preparation with the CEO, what should you ask each team member to come fully prepared to discuss?

-- Distribute, collect, and analyze prep work prior to the session.
-If there are themes that bubble up that should be added to the agenda for the session, work with the CEO to make an adjustment to the agenda.
+- Distribute, collect, and analyze prep work before the session.
+If themes bubble up that should be added to the agenda for the session, work with the CEO to make an adjustment to the agenda.

 - Create a slide deck and any other visuals you may need for the session.